A 72-hour electric road trip through Ireland's Ancient East

 A fitting finish

-Next up, drive inland towards the famous monastic site of Glendalough – you'll be making a stop in the picturesque village of Laragh, at the Wicklow Heather Restaurant and House.
+Next up, drive inland towards the famous monastic site of Glendalough, situated in the Wicklow Mountains National Park – you'll be making a stop in the picturesque village of Laragh, at the Wicklow Heather Restaurant and House.
 This homely and comfortable establishment boasts food as classy as its location.
 The restaurant has a simple, hearty offering, with fresh fish, steaks or nourishing roasts on offer.
 If you want to stay the night, you'll find luxury guesthouses with spacious rooms and kingsize beds.

 Alternatively, head to the Wicklow Escape mountain lodge, tucked away in the Glen of Imaal in the Wicklow Mountains.
 This is a perfect secluded getaway – each one of their seven garden rooms has a private entrance and features luxurious handmade furniture.
 After your night’s rest, you can expect a gorgeous continental breakfast waiting for you, made from locally sourced produce.